rapidsai/raft/README.md

 # <div align="left"><img src="https://rapids.ai/assets/images/rapids_logo.png" width="90px"/>&nbsp;RAFT: RAPIDS Analytics Frameworks Toolkit</div>

-RAFT is a header-only library of C++ primitives for building analytics and data science algorithms in the RAPIDS ecosystem.
-RAFT primitives operate on both dense and sparse matrix formats in the following categories:
+RAFT is a library containing shared formats, primitives, and utilities that accelerate building analytics and data science algorithms in the RAPIDS ecosystem.
+Both the C++ and Python components can be included in consuming libraries.
+RAFT primitives operate on both dense and sparse matrix formats, with building blocks spanning the following categories:
 #####
 | Category | Description |
 | --- | --- |